Binxu-Stack/lammps-ARTn/README.md

 Extended parameters (Customized ARTn process):

-  * events_per_atom: number of events that will be found on each atom. > 0, the max number of events will be the result of atom number in group_4_activat  times events_per_atom
+  * events_per_atom: Number of events that will be found on each atom.
+If > 0, the maximum number of events will be the number of atoms in group_4_activat multiplied by events_per_atom.

-  * flag_dump_direction: = 1, Define the initial kick direction from a dump file (name of this file is defined by fdump_direction).
+  * flag_dump_direction: = 1, define the initial kick direction from a dump file (the name of this file is defined by fdump_direction).

 ## Contributors